dejardim/sisgesc/README.md

-# Sisgest: School Management System
+# Sisgesc: School Management System

 ## Introduction

-**Sisgest** is a comprehensive web application designed to streamline and modernize school management processes.
-From student enrollment to financial operations, Sisgest aims to centralize data, ensure security, and provide an intuitive interface for users with varying technical expertise.
+**Sisgesc** is a comprehensive web application designed to streamline and modernize school management processes.
+From student enrollment to financial operations, Sisgesc aims to centralize data, ensure security, and provide an intuitive interface for users with varying technical expertise.
 This system addresses the challenges of outdated or fragmented methods, offering efficiency, security, and accessibility.

 ## Motivation